abduct/vixen/README.md

 # ViXEn
 **Vi**ta **X**-input **En**abler

-PSVita kernel driver for x-input gamepads (e.g. xbox360)
+PSVita kernel driver for wired gamepads

 ## Features

-* Support for up to 4 wired usb x-input/dinput/hid, original xbox and ps3 devices.
+* Support for up to 4 wired usb gipi/x-input/dinput/hid, original xbox and ps3 devices.
 * Support for up to 4 wireless Xbox 360 gamepads via 1 wired usb receiver.
+* Support for up to 4 Gamecube gamepads via wired usb adapter (original/third-party).
+* Support for up to 4 wired xbox one/series gamepads.
+* Support for up to 4 wired wheels (currently only Logitech Formula Force EX and Thrustmaster Ferrari Spider).
 * Auto turn-off wireless controllers on suspend.

 For full list of supported devices see [here](src/devicelist.c)

 ## Notes:
+* **usb hub with external power** is required for xbox one/series pads and anything with force-feedback.
 * xbox 360 wireless receiver takes over all 4 gamepad ports, so you can't use wired and wireless gamepads simultaniously.
+* Gamecube adapter takes over all 4 gamepad ports, so you can't use wired and wireless gamepads simultaniously.
+* Third-party Gamecube adapter switch should be set to wiiu/switch mode.
+Supports force-feedback.
-* 8bitdo adapter requires setting it's mode to Dinput mode (see it's manual)
+* 8bitdo adapter requires setting it's mode to Dinput mode (see it's manual).
+* Wheel gas/brake are mapped to right stick up/down.
+Because games use whatever for gas/brake, use reVita to remap.
+* Logitech Formula Force EX button mapping follows it's ps2 variant.
+There's no force-feedback, only auto-centering.
+* Thrustmaster Ferrari Spider button map follows xbox mappings.

 ## Read this carefully
 There two versions of plugins: `vixen.skprx` and `vixen_ds3.skprx`.
 Second one supports wired ds3-alike pads.